thewateriswide/qton_1.1/README.md

 $$
 |000\rangle, |001\rangle, |010\rangle, |011\rangle, |100\rangle, |101\rangle, |110\rangle, |111\rangle
 $$
-The qubit index in a basis starts to count from rightmost to leftmost, as
+The qubit index in a basis starts to count from leftmost to rightmost, as
 $$
 |q_0q_1q_2\rangle
 $$